Kaimaumau fire: Evacuees to spend third night out of homes as 2000ha fire rages on - NZ Herald

 It was too early to say what damage had been done to the DOC reserve or whether native species had been affected.

-Carter said he had visited the settlement this morning and found the occupants of two homes were refusing to evacuate.
+Carter said he had visited the settlement on Monday morning and found the occupants of two homes were refusing to evacuate.

 The Asthma and Respiratory Foundation urged anyone in the Kaimaumau area who suffers from a respiratory condition to stay indoors as much as possible and keep windows closed.